edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     * **iamProfileControlPlane**: The name of a profile attached to all control plane nodes.

-        Use our provided Terraform script to generate the necessary profile.
+        Use the provided Terraform script to generate the necessary profile.
 It will be provided as Terraform output variable: `control_plane_instance_profile`.

         Alternatively, you can create the AWS profile with a tool of your choice.
 Use the JSON policy in [main.tf](https://github.com/edgelesssys/constellation/blob/main/hack/terraform/aws/iam/main.tf) in the resource `aws_iam_policy.control_plane_policy`.

     * **iamProfileWorkerNodes**: The name of a profile attached to all control plane nodes.

-        Use our provided Terraform script to generate the necessary profile.
+        Use the provided Terraform script to generate the necessary profile.
 It will be provided as Terraform output variable: `worker_nodes_instance_profile`.

         Alternatively, you can create the AWS profile with a tool of your choice.
 Use the JSON policy in [main.tf](https://github.com/edgelesssys/constellation/blob/main/hack/terraform/aws/iam/main.tf) in the resource `aws_iam_policy.worker_node_policy`.